awsdocs/amazon-athena-user-guide/doc_source/creating-databases.md

 1. To make your database the current database, select it from the **Database** menu on the left of the query editor\.

-For information on controlling permissions to Athena databases, see [Fine\-grained access to databases and tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.
+For information about controlling permissions to Athena databases, see [Fine\-grained access to databases and tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.